theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 ## Privacy
 1. **Bitcoin is anonymous.**

+   All coins have a clear and visible history of ownership tracing back to their creation.
+In addition, the blockchain allows all transactions to be viewed by anyone in the network, so transactions, addresses, and supply can be easily audited by any and all network participants.

+   Addresses are merely strings of letters and numbers, and are not inherently connected to a given user or wallet.
+   Both users and wallets can use an arbitrary number of addresses to store bitcoin, and multisig addresses can hold bitcoin belonging to multiple users.
+Thus, Bitcoin is most accurately defined as pseudonymous rather than anonymous.

 1. **All coins spent within a single transaction (inputs) are controlled by the same entity (owned by the same person).**